 3. Add it to your resume introduction

 Knowing how to start a resume can be hard, especially for students with little professional work experience.
-Leading with your Greek life experience is a great way to show off some of your transferable skills right from the start of your resume.
+Leading with your Greek life experience is a great way to show off some of your skills right from the start of your resume.

 Here’s an example of a resume objective for a Pi Kappa Alpha president: